startxfr/helm-repository/charts/example-imagestreams/README.md

 # STARTX helm : example-imagestreams

-This helm chart is used to create a simple pod with various application images according to the values file.
+This helm chart is used to used to load imagestreams into a given namespace.

 ## Requirements and guidelines